Stockport Tree Surgeon supports Marple Festival Tree Planting

 Stockport Tree Care Services provided free of charge to Marple Community Group

-Prior to the formal planting ceremony a site meeting was arranged with the relevant people to discuss the location where the tree would be sited and the running order for the day of the festival.
+Prior to the formal planting ceremony, a site meeting was arranged with the Marple Community Group to discuss the location where the tree would be sited and the running order for the day of the festival.

 Once the press had taken the pictures we then completed the planting process and placed the commemorative stone and plaque in position before leaving the site tidy.